-An availability fee is charged to properties not connected to the electricity network, where it is available.
+An availability fee may be charged to properties not connected to the electricity network, where it is available.
 This fee aims to recoup capital and maintenance costs of networks as well as certain fixed administrative costs.
+The applicability of such fee shall be determined by the relevant directorate.